kiel-abraham/living-type-website/src/pages/home.md

 slug: "/"
 nav: true
 navSort: 1
+hero:
-hero: true
+  showHero: true
   heroFull: false
   heroTitle: "Welcome to THKR"
 ---

 <p>This is the home page. </p>